simonmichael/hledger/hledger/hledger.m4.md

 Or, specify an existing journal file with -f or LEDGER_FILE.
 ```

-You can override this by setting the `LEDGER_FILE` environment variable.
+You can override this by setting the `LEDGER_FILE` environment variable (see below).
 It's a good practice to keep this important file under version control,
 and to start a new file each year.
 So you could do something like this:
 ```shell